(A) This chapter shall not apply to the following:

-(C) [See 130th General Assembly File No. TBD, HB 232, §3] Except as provided in divisions (A) and (D) of this section, no employee in the service of the state, including public employees as defined by Chapter 4117. of the Revised Code, shall engage in the practice of professional counseling, social work, or marriage and family therapy without the appropriate license issued by the board.
+(C) Except as provided in divisions (A) and (D) of this section, no employee in the service of the state, including public employees as defined by Chapter 4117. of the Revised Code, shall engage in the practice of professional counseling, social work, or marriage and family therapy without the appropriate license issued by the board.
 Failure to comply with this division constitutes nonfeasance under section 124.34 of the Revised Code or just cause under a collective bargaining agreement.
 Nothing in this division restricts the director of administrative services from developing new classifications related to this division or from reassigning affected employees to appropriate classifications based on the employee's duties and qualifications.

-(D) Except as provided in division (A) of this section, an employee who was engaged in the practice of professional counseling, social work, or marriage and family therapy in the service of the state prior to the effective date of this amendment, including public employees as defined by Chapter 4117. of the Revised Code, shall comply with division (C) of this section within two years after the effective date of this amendment.
+(D) Except as provided in division (A) of this section, an employee who was engaged in the practice of professional counseling, social work, or marriage and family therapy in the service of the state prior to July 10.
+2014. including public employees as defined by Chapter 4117. of the Revised Code, shall comply with division (C) of this section within two years after July 10.
+2014.
 Any such employee who fails to comply shall be removed from employment.